-Your farm will be audited once or twice each year by your Field Agent or another Niman Ranch Staff Member.
-The purpose is to ensure that our farmers are following all of our required protocols.
-Niman Ranch reserves the right to have other third party auditors inspect your farm.
-From time to time, some of our customers may request to audit your farm.
+Your farm will be audited once each year by your Field Agent or another Niman Ranch Staff Member.
+The purpose is to ensure that our farmers are following all of our protocols.
+Additionally, Niman Ranch may utilize third party auditors to inspect your farm.
 All audits are a mandatory requirement for selling into the program.